-Online submission of nominations is via the 2021 AAUT Awards Portal (https://aaut.sparkplus.com.au) by the ICO.
+Online submission of nominations is via the 2023 AAUT Awards Portal by the ICO.

-- Each institution will receive a single login, allocated to the ICO - Each institution will be given an account ID and is then required to create their own password - System requirements: Internet Explorer 10 or above - Refer to 2021 AAUT Awards Portal Nomination Submission Instructions for more information - The data entered on the 2021 AAUT Awards Portal should match the information on the Nomination Form.
+- Each institution will receive a single login, allocated to the ICO. - Each institution will be given an account ID and is then required to create their own password. - System requirements: Internet Explorer 10 or above. - Refer to 2023 AAUT Awards Portal Nomination Submission Instructions for more information. - The data entered on the 2023 AAUT Awards Portal should match the information on the Nomination Form.